vishruthb/notes/content/Computer Systems/Operating Systems/💀 Deadlock.md

 - No circular wait:
 	- Impose an order on all resources, request in order
 	- Popular OS implementation technique when using multiple locks
+#### Ostrich Algorithm
+Just assume the deadlock won't happen. :)

+Used in systems like Unix because:
+- Deadlocks are rare
+- Detection/recovery is expensive or complex
+- Easier to just restart the affected processes if needed.
 # Avoidance
 - Specify in advance what resources will be needed by threads
 - System only grants resources requests if it knows that the process can obtain all resources it needs in future requests